Compliment your product with:

 ‘I feel more sexy with my new small boobs.
 But at first, I wasn’t sure if this would be the case.
 When I first had sex with my boyfriend after my prophylactic mastectomy, I wasn’t sure whether to take off my post-surgery support bra.
 Would it have a negative impact on my breasts?
 Would my boyfriend be able to find my scars, ports and implants sexy?
 I hesitantly asked him if I should take it off.
 ‘Why wouldn’t you?’
 He asked.
 ‘You always do!’
 At the time, my boyfriend didn’t realise quite how powerful this small act of acceptance was.
 But it had a huge impact on how I felt in my new body.
 So yes, the bra came off, and I feel more sexy than ever.’
 C

-Christen from BRCA Chat is on a mission to get us talking about all things BRCA in a safe space, with her target audience she describes as ‘me, 5 years ago’ she’s determined to be a BRCA buddy that goes beyond hospital leaflets, consultation spaces and clinical terminology.
+Christen from BRCA Chatter is on a mission to get us talking about all things BRCA in a safe space, with her target audience she describes as ‘me, 5 years ago’ she’s determined to be a BRCA buddy that goes beyond hospital leaflets, consultation spaces and clinical terminology.

 As a BRCA 2 mutation carrier, Christen decided to go ahead with preventative surgery last year.
 She gave us some tips on how to reconnect with our chests and sexuality post-surgery…